larvalabs/cryptopunks/readme.md

 * **How much do the punks cost?** They're free!
 You just need pay the transaction fee that assigns the punk to your address.
 * **How much is a punk worth?** Like many things, they're worth whatever someone will pay.
 Somewhere in the range of $0 to $1.8M, but currently closer to $0 end of that range right now.
 * **How were the punk images created?** With a generator that was programmed to generate punks with a range of features and rarity.
-For example, there are only 88 Zombie Punks, 24 Apes, 9 Aliens and exactly 1 Alien Punk smoking a pipe.
+For example, there are only 88 Zombie Punks, 24 Apes, 9 Aliens and exactly [1 Alien Punk smoking a pipe](https://www.larvalabs.com/cryptopunks/details/7804).

 ### How to Use the CryptoPunks Contract

-The main CryptoPunks contract can be found at address **0x00000**.
+The main CryptoPunks contract can be found at address **0x6Ba6f2207e343923BA692e5Cae646Fb0F566DB8D**.
 Watch this contract in your Ethereum wallet using that address and [this ABI file](/compiled/CryptoPunks.abi).
 Now you can execute the following functions on the contract:

 * ```getPunk(uint index)``` to claim ownership of a punk.
 * ```transferPunk(address to, uint index)``` transfer ownership of a punk to someone without requiring any payment.